 | Works for | Life skills, media literacy, citizenship, advisory periods, school counseling |

-The teacher guide for you covers timing, facilitation tips, differentiation suggestions, and an answer guide for the sample posts.
+The teacher guide covers timing, facilitation tips, differentiation suggestions, and an answer guide for the sample posts.
 The rubric sits on its own page for easy printing.

-The student worksheet has three parts.
-In Part 1, students brainstorm what makes them stop and question something online, then compare their instincts against a set of concrete fact-checking techniques.
+The student worksheet has five parts.
+In Part 1, students brainstorm what makes them stop and question something online, then compare their instincts in the group.

-Part 2 is where it gets interesting: students work through eight realistic social media posts and headlines, rating each one as true, false, or misleading, and documenting how they figured it out using real tools like Snopes, PolitiFact, and Google Reverse Image Search.
+Part 3 is where it gets interesting: students work through eight realistic social media posts and headlines, rating each one as true, false, or misleading, and documenting how they figured it out using real tools like Snopes, PolitiFact, Full Fact, Reuters, and Google Reverse Image Search.
 Some posts are deliberately ambiguous, because real misinformation isn't always obvious.

 Your teacher guide notes suggest not telling students upfront which posts are false.
 Being wrong is part of the point.